aimeos/aimeos-docs/src/developer/phing.md

 setup
 : Sets up the database and writes the unit test data to the database

-setupperf
-: Sets up the database and writes the perfomance test data to the database

 coverage
 : Generates a [code coverage report](https://en.wikipedia.org/wiki/Code_coverage)